aMoniker/Gush/README.md

   - [ ] arrows bounce off walls
   - [x] heartbeat when health is low
 - [x] Some enemies drop a skull as a visual effect (non-interactive).
-- [ ] Column tiles
-- [ ] Yellow flask gives charges of resurrect, allowing player to come back to life
 - [ ] Pause menu with options